IBM/doframework/README.md

 The user provides COS specifications in the form of a `configs.yaml`.

 The `configs.yaml` includes the list of source and target bucket names (under `s3:buckets`).
-Credentials are added under their designated fields.
+Credentials are added under designated fields.

 ```
 s3: